 Evergreen mangrove trees grow in the transactional zone, just above the mean sea water level.
-These salt tolerant tidal forests provide a resting and feeding place for many birds’ species, bats, monkeys, hippos and reptiles.
+These salt tolerant tidal forests provide a resting and feeding place for many bird species, bats, monkeys, hippos and reptiles.
 Numerous species of fish such as prawns also lay their eggs in these protected habitats.

 The high demand for the resistance mangrove wood leads to over exploitation, making the protection of these forests even more important.
 In Saadani National Park, large mangrove forest grows along the Wami River.
-This is also the place where large group of hippos can be observed.
+This is also the place where large groups of hippos can be observed.
 Nile crocodile also live here.
-The Wami River is also a very good place for watching birds such as kingfishers, fish eagles and many species of wading birds
+The Wami River is a very good place for watching birds such as kingfishers, fish eagles and many species of wading birds